frederikheld/pot-pourri-devices/README.md

 ### pot-monitoring-wifi

-WiFi-enabled NodeMCU devices are able to communicate directly with the configured API endpoint.
-They will do it in configured intervals and go to deep-sleep mode in-between to save battery life.

-To be able to compile the sketch, first you have to add the _ESP8266Wifi_ library as described here: https://stackoverflow.com/a/50951309/10043870

-You also need to install the _ArduinoJson_ library via the Library Manager.
-Reference: https://arduinojson.org/ (note that the sketch will only work if you use version 5!)

-> Attention: Don't forget to select the correct board and remove the jumper cable that connects RST with D0 before you flash the board!

-> DEPRECATION WARNING!
-Communication via the _Pot Pourri's_ own API is going to be deprecated and will be replaced by communication via MQTT!
+_pot-monitoring-wifi_ is the main device in the _Pot Pourri_ ecosystem.
+It's a _NodeMCU_, that communicates with the _MQTT broker_ via WiFi.
+It will send sensor values in defined intervals and go into Deep Sleep mode in between.

+See [_pot-monitoring-wifi_](./pot-monitoring-wifi/README.md) for more details.

-### pot-monitoring-wifi-mqtt
+### pot-watering-wifi

-For commuication via MQTT instead of _Pot Pourri's_ own API, won't need to install _ArduinoJson_.

-Instead you need to install _PubSubClient by Nick O'Leary_ (tested with 1.7.2) via the Library Manager.
-Reference: https://github.com/knolleary/pubsubclient
+_pot-watering-wifi_ is a first prototype that puts actors on the NodeMCU device.
+It is planned to have valves as actors to be able to water the plants automatically.
+This is still in a very early stage!

+See [_pot-watering-wifi_](./pot-watering-wifi/README.md) for more details.

 ### pot-monitoring-serial

-`pot-monitoring-serial` is made for Arduino Uno devices without network connectivity.
-Therefore it comes with a service that provides connectivity to the _Datastore_ of _pot-pourri_.
-You have to run the service on a machine with network access and a serial connection to the device.
+_pot-monitoring-serial_ is made for _Arduino Uno_ devices without network connectivity.
+Instead you connect the Arduino via USB serial to a computer that is connected to the WiFi.
+The package comes with a service that translates serial messages to MQTT messages and sends them to the broker.

+> Note: this is being refactored at the moment.
+The docs describe how it is going to be.
+Right now, the service sends the data to _datastore_.

 To start the service run `npm start` in _./pot-monitoring-serial_.

 > DEPRECATION WARNING!
 Communication via the _Pot Pourri's_ own API is going to be deprecated and will be replaced by communication via MQTT!
 This is not implemented for _pot-monitoring-serial_ yet.

+See [_pot-monitoring-serial_](./pot-monitoring-serial/README.md) for more details.

 ## Useful links